 - Remote printer installation - you can do so yourself by looking up the instructions online and there is such service in existence that’s offered by major tech companies.
 Know that an individual that uses this tactic may ask you to download software from legit sources in order to gain control of your computer.

 - Clickbait (download malicious software by clicking a seemingly innocent link), for example, a notification with tech support contact info that isn't real.
 Look for spelling mistakes and payment requests for offering remote support.

-- Give anyone remote access to your cellular device or desktop: Whether it be through Anydesk, ThinVNC, or any other TeamViewer alternative, you should never give anyone access to your device, nor should you consent to letting anyone clone your device.
+- NOT giving anyone remote access to your cellular device or desktop: Whether it be through Anydesk, ThinVNC, or any other TeamViewer alternative, you should never give anyone access to your device, nor should you consent to letting anyone clone your device.

-- Know that legit tech companies will not charge you for remote assistance, especially not in cryptocurrencies “I see there's a virus, pay us in BTC to remove it.”
+- Knowing that legit tech companies will not charge you for remote assistance, especially not in cryptocurrencies “I see there's a virus, pay us in BTC to remove it.”

-- Monitor your bank statement for transactions that you do not recognize
+- Monitoring your bank statement for transactions that you do not recognize

-- Do not give out any personal or banking information over the phone.
+- NOT giving out any personal or banking information over the phone.
 If you receive an email or phone call from Microsoft, Google, or any other tech company, hang up the phone and call or email them.
 You can find contact information on the company's official site, and make sure to only contact these companies through official channels.